albirrkarim/react-speech-highlight-demo/API.md

 For example you want to implement this package into blog website with multi language, it's hard to know the exact language for each post / article.

-Then i use chat gpt api to detect what language from some text.
+Then i use chat gpt api to detect what language from some text. see [How to build this package with open ai api integration](MAKE_BACKEND.md)

 ```jsx
 var timeout = null;